munificent/craftinginterpreters/book/classes-and-instances.md

 The problem is that the `=` side of a set expression has much lower precedence than the `.` part.
 The parser may call `dot()` in a context that is too high precedence to permit a setter to appear.
-To avoid incorrectly allowing that, we only parse and compile the equals part when `canAssign` is true.
+To avoid incorrectly allowing that, we parse and compile the equals part only when `canAssign` is true.
 If an equals token appears when `canAssign` is false, `dot()` leaves it alone and returns.
-In that case, the compiler will eventually unwind up to `parsePrecedence()` which stops at the unexpected `=` still sitting as the next token and reports an error.
+In that case, the compiler will eventually unwind up to `parsePrecedence()`, which stops at the unexpected `=` still sitting as the next token and reports an error.